cheredia19/each-us-presidential-election/README.md

     url: '1864_elec_pop.csv'
   }}
  />
-**Eleven Confederate states did not participate in the election because of the Civil War*
+**NOTE: Eleven Confederate states did not participate in the election because of the Civil War*

 ## 1868